WilbertoPalomar/portfolio/README.md

-# portfolio
+# Wilberto Palomar's portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReatcJS.